 There are no common birds.
 Each wing, every song, so singular and distinct.
 From my distant grounded sight

-In perfect view of every one after the next,
+In perfect view of every one

-beneath the another.
+Below the another.

 Nothing of nature believes in an

-Identification or title.
 No mammals, birds, or reptiles have to burn

 Our houses to wrest control for freedom from what’s sinister around them.

-Blacker than the tar roads or car tires
+Blacker than the tar roads or car tires upon them.

 To drive a Jaguar or a Cougar as though their backs withstand our cruelty returning us to our feathered nests